GSA/inventory-app/README.md

 Copy `vars.yml.template` to `vars.yml`, and customize the values in that file.
 Then, assuming you're logged in for the Cloud Foundry CLI:

-Update and cache all the Python package requirements

-    ./vendor-requirements.sh

 Create the database used by datastore. `${app_name}` should be the same as what you have in vars.yml.

     cf create-service aws-rds micro-psql ${app_name}-datastore --wait